ramuz108/the_third_eye-app/README.md

 ### Data Flow
 ![DFD](https://user-images.githubusercontent.com/26342942/89726924-d20aba00-da3d-11ea-99f8-c8295b738c4c.jpg)
-- The hardware module will be having a PIR sensor a computer vision enable camera.
+- The hardware module will be having a PIR sensor a computer vision enabled camera.
-- The PIR senosor will be listening in its range for even slight movements all the time.
+- The PIR sensor will be listening in its range for even slight movements all the time.
 - Once a movement is detected, a mail is sent from the hardware module with the module id to the mail address configured with the control station.
 - The control station listens to the mails on a timely basis.
-- When the conrol station encounters the mail, time based constraints are checked to verify that the mail is not a duplicate of the previous.
+- When the conrol station encounters a mail, time based constraints are checked to verify that the mail is not a duplicate of the previous.
-- When the mail is found to be new, the curresponding camera of the module is loaded with the object detection script.
+- When the mail is found to be new, the corresponding camera of the module is loaded with the object detection script.
 - if the script finds nothing as humans/vehicles, the alarm is predicted false and the mail is discarded.
 - If any threat is identified[Eg: Humans/vechicles in our current context], alarm will be initiated and the live camera feed of the triggered location will be displayed in the control station automatically.
 - The android application users/sentries/security in charge will be alerted with the navigaton towards the breach.